Article written by

 You’ll know your cannabis is dry and ready to cure when you take a stem, bend it, and hear a clean snap.
 Cannabis that doesn’t easily snap needs a little more time in the drying room.

 How to Cure Cannabis

-Burping and proper curing will ensure the buds don’t grow mold or mildew, break down the sugars and chlorophyll, and provide a much smoother, fuller, and pleasant-tasting yield.
+Burping and proper curing will ensure the buds don’t grow mold or mildewand that the sugars and chlorophyll in the buds are broken down, providing a much smoother, fuller, and more pleasant-tasting yield.
 It usually takes about a month to cure buds properly, but some prefer to cure for two to three months.

 The difference between cured and uncured bud is night and day.
 Longer cures can improve the taste immensely, and sometimes even bud that looks scraggly and with no bag appeal can become a one-hit-wonder after a couple of months’ good curing.

 What You’ll Need

 Most cannabis strains will cure within four weeks, but some cultivators prefer to wait as long as six months for a final product with maximum potency.
 A good baseline is between two and four weeks, but you may cure your buds for longer to get the best results.

 The aromas from the jars will tell you that your buds are cured.
 If you smell ammonia, then your buds were likely not sufficiently dried.
 In this case, “burp” the jar again and let the buds breathe for a day.